This is a continuation of an experiment in alternative publishing begun in April of 2005.

 This novel does give away some of the plot of The Unwilling Warlord.

-It lets me write stuff that the big New York publishers aren't interested, and it's fun.
+It let me write stuff that the big New York publishers weren't interested in, and it was fun.

 Yes.
 I revised the novel and had it professionally edited.
-The remaining copies of the limited edition can be purchased from my Books for Sale page, the mass-market paperback should be out from Cosmos Books in June, 2009, and an e-book edition either is available from Fictionwise, or will be shortly.
+The remaining copies of the limited edition can be purchased from my Books for Sale page, and the other editions are available from all the usual outlets.

-My serials are posted in first draft.
-Although changes are usually relatively minor, the serial version is not the final text.
+My serials were posted in first draft.
+Although changes are usually relatively minor, the serial version was never the final text.

-Please note that while I accurately call payments "donations," this is not a non-profit enterprise and they are not tax deductible.
+Please note that while I accurately called payments "donations," this was not a non-profit enterprise and they were not tax deductible.

 If you have any suggestions, comments on page design or payment methods, or other things you think I should hear about, e-mail me.

-I'm Lawrence Watt-Evans, author of some three dozen novels and hundreds of short stories, articles, etc. One of my best-known series has been the Legends of Ethshar, consisting (as of 2004) of eight novels originally published by Del Rey Books or Tor Books, and seven short stories that appeared in various anthologies.
+I'm Lawrence Watt-Evans, author of some four dozen novels and hundreds of short stories, articles, etc. One of my best-known series has been the Legends of Ethshar, consisting (as of 2015) of thirteen novels -- six originally published by Del Rey Books, two from Tor Books, and five (including The Vondish Ambassador) that began as serials and were then published by Wildside Press.
+There are also several short stories that appeared in various anthologies and other places, all of which (so far) were collected into a book called Tales of Ethshar.

 I've tried to answer all your questions about my experiment, but if I've missed anything, e-mail me and ask, or check out the blog I've created for discussing this project.